 IEP Organizational goals can insure your child learns to:

 – keep track of homework papers,

-- keep track of assignments, and
+– keep track of assignment due dates,

 You can use the example IEP organizational goals listed below as a template for developing appropriate goals for your child.
 Remember, goals need to be measurable and specific so you will KNOW if your child’s skills are actually improving.

 The goals listed below are “just” goals.
 They will need to be tailored to your child’s specific needs in order to be meaningful.

 This first goal assumes your school (or you) will use a brain-training or cognitive enhancement program to build up the underlying cognitive processes that affect organizational skills in children who have ADHD or Executive Function deficits.
 If your child is being provided a regular program, these goals can be set to track your child’s progress in the cognitive enhancement program:

 [Your Child’s name] will improve in at least two of the following executive functioning indicators over this school year:

 - WISC III Distractibility Index – Target Score = 100 – (currently 87),

 - WISC III Processing Speed – Target Score = 100 – (currently 88),